ZFTurbo/Verilog-Generator-of-Neural-Net-Digit-Detector-for-FPGA/README.md

 ## Citation

-You can find detailed description of the method in our [paper](https://doi.org/10.1109/EIConRus.2019.8656778).
+You can find detailed description of the method in our [paper](https://doi.org/10.1109/EIConRus.2019.8656778) (or [unpaywalled preprint](https://arxiv.org/abs/1808.09945)).
 If you find this work useful, please consider citing:

       @inproceedings{solovyev2019fixed,
         title={Fixed-point convolutional neural network for real-time video processing in FPGA},